ipvm-wg/northstar/README.md

 # Audience

-IPVM is intended for general distributed computation, but excels at tasks that would be found in systems like [Lambda Step functions].
+IPVM is intended for general distributed computation, but excels at tasks that would be found in systems like [AWS Lambda Step functions], [Fastly Compute@Edge], and [Temporal Cloud].
 The IPVM network itself is focused on machine-to-machine interaction — where each node acts as the user's agent — but is not expected to be interacted with directly when on the happy path.

 # Goals